Hi I’m Rachel. Welcome to my creative space on the internet.

 His favorites recipes are: Lentil Soup for the Soul, Brown Rice Gallo Pinto, Everyday Kale Salad, Healthy Hummus, Roasted Mexican Tomato Salsa, and his number one is Tantalizing Trail Cookies (these are insane!).

-I hope this blog encourages anyone who wants to cook more often, add more healthy greens to their diet, or try a whole food plant-based diet.
+I hope this blog encourages anyone who wants to cook more often, add more healthy greens to their diet, or try a plant-based whole foods diet.
 However, I must warn you that once you go down this road, you will never want to go back.
 Your body will crave unprocessed, “real” foods and complain when you eat otherwise.
 Eating fresh, wholesome food will change your life.

 Thank you for allowing me to share what is so close to my heart.